Skip to main content

 Can we change our flight tickets and extend on the front or back end of the trip?

-Likewise, if you choose to extend your trip in Israel, your ticket will be booked separately from the group tickets, and you will be financially liable for the entire ticket should the trip be postponed or if you need to cancel.
-There is a deadline by which you need to choose this option which will be communicated in advance.
+If you choose to upgrade your seat or extend your stay, your ticket will be booked separately from the group flight, and you will be fully financially responsible for the cost of your airfare if the trip is postponed or if you need to cancel.

-Additionally, if HMI postpones your trip and you are not on the group flight, your deposit may not carry over to a future trip.
-We will address these situations on a case-by-case basis.
-You can find our general postponement policy HERE.
+If HMI postpones your trip between now and June 2026, and you are not booked on the group flight, your deposit may not carry over to a future trip.
+These situations are reviewed on a case-by-case basis.

 Please email trips@honeymoonisrael.org if you have any questions about our policy or your individual reservations.